Athryx/lockcheck/plan.md

 - Properly handle projections of locals
     - This will also fix issue of handling derefs
-        - Still in general a hard problem to handle derefs
+        - Still in general a hard problem to handle derefs, more work needed
 - Handle mutexes with generic parameters depending on other generics

 ## Messages

-- Fix error messages having long path including whole absolute path
-    - ideally it would just be a short path relative to the crate root
 - Include a note section in the error message with the correct order to lock locks

 ## Done